Hazira: Transport

 Hazira is 22 km from Surat and takes 30–35 minutes from Surat to Hazira.
 One can avail Gujarat State Road Transport Corporation's bus service from Adajan GSRTC Depot to reach Hazira.

 Port

 Hazira Port is a deep-water liquefied natural gas (LNG) terminal and multi-cargo port.
 The LNG terminal is operational and it is India's largest, with a storage and export capacity of 2.5 million tonnes.
 It is a joint venture between Shell Oil and Total S.A.
 Storage and export capacity is intended to be increased to 3.8 million tonnes by the end of 2009.

 A container terminal capable of handling one million TEU is currently under construction by Singapore company PSA Corporation.

 L&T shipyard started production of small ships and naval crafts in 2010.
+In 2021 the facility was renamed the A M Naik Heavy Engineering Complex.

+In May of 2025 the Indian Navy warship INS Surat docked in Hazira.